Max Deml

-Max Deml (born August 27, 1957) is a German-Austrian journalist, publisher, and entrepreneur best known for his work on sustainable investment strategies in the German-speaking world.
+Max Deml (born 27 August 1957) is a German-Austrian journalist, publisher, and entrepreneur.

-Since October 1991, he has been editor-in-chief of Ökoinvest, a bi-weekly German-language stock market newsletter that focuses on socially responsible, sustainable investments and renewable energies such as solar power.
-He developed green stock and fund indexes like Nx-25 Natur-Aktien-Index in 2003.
+Since 1991, he has been editor-in-chief of Ökoinvest, a German-language stock market newsletter that focuses on green investments and renewable energies such as solar power.
+Deml developed the Natur-Aktien-Index (Nx-25) in 1997; the index was established in its modern form in 2003.

 Career

-Deml studied psychology, philosophy, and political science in Regensburg, Germany later continuing his studies in Vienna, Austria.
-This interdisciplinary background laid the foundation for his later work in sustainable economics.
+Deml studied psychology, philosophy, and political science in Regensburg, Germany, before continuing his studies in Vienna, Austria.